Professional and Career Development

 Our people are our most valuable assets.
 To support them, Leidos provides a broad range of development resources and opportunities to all Leidos employees, including those who work part-time.
 Managers are empowered to conduct ongoing career conversations with their employees and assist with identifying career interests and development opportunities.
+Managers are required to offer all employees a career conversation at least once each year, and are prompted to do so quarterly as part of the Check-In process.
 Attracting, developing and retaining the most qualified and capable workforce is vital to our success and to that of our employees.

 Leidos partners directly with employees to understand their career aspirations by aligning their passions and interests to an effective skill-set that serves both the organization and the community.
 We offer a suite of development and training resources to employees to help them acquire desired skills and experiences that improve job performance and prepare them for more advanced professional responsibilities.

 We use a virtual learning platform to provide all employees access to development and training, regardless of geographic location or schedule demands.
 Our program focuses on a variety of topics such as Project Management Certification preparation and System Engineer Certification Training.

 The Leidos EdAssist partnership leverages an established network of relationships with over 200 colleges and universities that provide discounted degree programs in areas of study that support our business objectives.
 This partnership enables us to offer a variety of areas of study and delivery options (online and on-campus) that meet the varied and unique needs of employees at all Leidos locations.
 The discounted tuition rates and structure vary by school and some include discounts for family members as well.